423-502. Apprentice Maintenance Fund. (1 Credit)

-This course is designed to instruct the apprentice how to apply basic maintenance fundamental procedures to simulated and actual applications.
+Learn how to apply basic maintenance fundamental procedures to simulated and actual situations.

-In this course the apprentice will learn universally applicable techniques for interpreting mechanical and industrial drawings through the study of drawing standards, abbreviations, basic rules for dimensioning, and various views.
+Learn universally applicable techniques for interpreting mechanical and industrial drawings through the study of drawing standards, abbreviations, basic rules for dimensioning and various views.

 423-505.
 Maint Mill II.
 (3 Credits)